gainesaurus/Tripster/README.md

 # Vakay - The Ultimate Trip Planning App

 Welcome to Vakay, the app that makes it easy to plan your trips with friends and family.
-With Vakay, you can share locations, lodging, photos, and events with your fellow travelers, all in one convenient place.
+With Vakay you can share locations, lodging, photos, and events with your fellow travelers, all in one convenient place.

 ## Screenshots